This page contains information to help chief scientists and survey participants prepare for an upcoming survey.

 For more information regarding the required certificates, download the following document - Required Seafaring Certificates ( pdf, 895kb).

-The downloadable documents below contain guidelines for survey participants on the RV Celtic Voyager and RV Celtic Explorer.
+Please contact rv [at] marine [dot] ie (Research Vessel Operations) for the latest guidelines for survey participants on the RV Celtic Voyager and RV Celtic Explorer

 Undertaking research in Marine Special Areas of Conservation (SACs)

 Conducting marine scientific research within Special Areas of Conservations is subject to permit from the National Parks and Wildlife Service.